hyunikn/json-den-java/README.md

 Its distinctive features include

-1. Method `equals` checks the value equality, not the reference equality, and method `clone` deeply copies values.
+1. Method `equals` checks the value equality, not the reference equality, and method `clone` deeply copies JSON values.
     They properly handle hierarchical structures of JSON values.
 2. It provides convenient methods `getx`, `setx`, `appendx`, and so on which query or update JSON nodes located deep in hierarchical structures with a single dot delimited path.